h1romas4/nts1mkii-rust-wave/README.md

 ![NTS-1](https://raw.githubusercontent.com/h1romas4/nts1mkii-rust-wave/main/docs/images/nts1mkii-rust-wave-01.jpg)

 This repository is a Rust ported build of the WAVES(osc) synthesizer for the NTS-1 digital kit mkII included in [logue-sdk](https://github.com/korginc/logue-sdk).
-This may be useful if you want to write the sound unit for the NTS-1 Digital Kit mkII in Rust.
+If you are interested in creating an NTS-1 Digital Kit mkII sound source in Rust, perhaps this repository may be of some use to you.

 ## WIP